 [[email protected] ~]# rpm -qa | grep openssh-* openssh-server-5.3p1-70.el6.i686 openssh-5.3p1-70.el6.i686

 To install openssh-clients, execute the following command :

 Then try to run scp command :

-If you return the scp usage as above, that’s mean openssh-clients has been installed successfully.
+If you have been returned to the scp message above, that’s mean your openssh-clients package has been installed successfully.